Skip to content

 Students do not need to have had F-1 status for the one full academic year; students can satisfy the “one full academic year” requirement even if they had another nonimmigrant status during that time and there was no break in study.

-Students transitioning from the U Asia Campus must complete ONE academic year (two consecutive full-time semesters) at the University of Utah Main campus in Salt Lake City, Utah in F-1 status before applying for CPT.
+Students transitioning from the U Asia Campus must complete ONE academic year (two consecutive full-time semesters) at the University of Utah Main campus in Salt Lake City, Utah before applying for CPT.

 Students in the Utah Global program as an Academic Accelerated Program (AAP) or Extended Accelerator Program (EAP) student are not eligible for CPT during their program.
 In other words, time spent in the Utah Global program does not count towards CPT eligiblity.
 After completing the program, students must complete ONE academic year (two consecutive full-time semesters) at the University of Utah to be eligible for CPT.

-Students transferring their SEVIS record may qualify for immediate CPT if they met the full academic year requirement at the previous institution.
+Students transferring their SEVIS record may qualify for immediate CPT if they met the full academic year requirement at the previous institution and did not have a break in study.
 Students must provide transcripts from the previous institution to ISSS to determine eligibility.

 A break in study will reset the eligibility clock.
 OPT or STEM OPT is considered a break in study or re-entering the U.S. on a new SEVIS record.